telus/tds-community/packages/DatePicker/DatePicker.md

   label="Book an appointment"
   date={state.date}
   onDateChange={date => setState({ date })}
+  copy="en"
 />
 ```

 #### Inline Date Picker

-- Use the inline DatePicker when you want to display the date picker in a larger viewable area; allows the customer to quickly and easily see date availability
+- Use the inline `DatePicker` when you want to display the date picker in a larger viewable area; allows the customer to quickly and easily see date availability
-- The inline DatePicker component does not include an input form field
+- The inline `DatePicker` component does not include an input form field
 - It is optimized for keyboard interaction and tablet touch
 - Use for viewports greater than or equal to 576px (small breakpoint or larger)